 The Superior Audiovisual Council (CSA) regulates the audiovisual sector in Belgium for non-German speaking citizens.
 The council mainly assigns broadcasting licenses for TV and radio, monitors operators' compliance with laws, and ensures quality, appropriate broadcasts.
 Only available in French.

 The Royal Belgian Institute for Space Aeronomy's (BIRA-IASB) main tasks are research and public service in space aeronomy, which is the physics and chemistry of the atmosphere of the Earth and other planets, and of outer space.
 BIRA-IASB designs instruments to monitor atmospheres and the space environment.
 They also operate Belgian experiments on many international satellites.

 This publication of Enterprise Ireland, A Guide to Doing Business in the Benelux Countries, discusses business opportunities in Belgium, the Netherlands, and Luxembourg.
-Information includes the business environments, investing, and operating a business in the area.
+The publication includes information on the business environments, investing, tax and legal issues, and operating a business in the Benelux market.
 This resource opens in a PDF.

 The Federation of Belgian Chambers of Commerce is an umbrella organization for the different economic commerce chambers in Belgium.
 The site contains links, business information, and news about local chambers of commerce as well as Belgian chambers of commerce located abroad.

 The Flanders Investment and Trade, a part of the government of Flanders, Belgium, offers a guide to finance and economic facts of the region.
 The site includes requirements for investing in the Flanders region.
 It also provides general information about the country and an overview of its key economic sectors.